 Late last year, my co-worker and I had the opportunity to reconnect.
 I had returned to working in the office during a break in my regular work schedule.
-The boss had brought me to organize the office and address the backlog of administrative work.
+The boss had brought me in to organize the office and address the backlog of administrative work.

 But at one point she did say to me, “I haven’t taken my ADHD meds in like a year and a half.
 Maybe I should start taking them again.”

 After her firing, I discovered just how far everything had slipped from when we’d last worked together, and in a sort of eerie way.

 Paralegal turned archaeologist, I cleaned out her office—solving puzzles, connecting dots, and, yes, going through all of her notes.
 You can’t really ever throw anything away in a law office.
 You might need it later (great environment for the OCD-inclined!).
 I needed to review these several years’ worth of notes that she’d left behind, determine what was there, what should be kept, and what could be tossed.

 It was just like digging through layers of dirt—you know, except for the actual dirt part.
 Her notes, in particular, had been shoved in a drawer, stuffed in chronologically with the most recent on top.

 Partially consumed legal pads, used pages still flipped backward over the top.
 Names and partial names.
 Phrases and words.
 No indication of action taken on anything written.

 Cross-referencing any of it to the files was pointless; little data in her notes anchored them to the files.
 These legal-pad notes were mostly useless.
 No dates.
 No times.
 Pages and pages and pages of nothing.

 I continued leafing through them all, moving backward in time.
 Then I noticed something that maybe shouldn’t have been such a surprise.
 At about 18 months from the top of the pile, the notes became slightly more detailed.
 Slightly more useful.
 More dates.
 More times.
 More information.
 This is right around when she was still taking stimulant medication.